Frequently Asked Questions (FAQ)

 Yes.
 For semester internship you are supposed to go to your internship twice a week for 5 hours each time.
 Considering the commuting time, you should dedicate 2 half-days to the internship.
 Summer won’t incur any conflicts since you will be registered for the two classes that constitute the Internship program (ROST 370 and Italian 300).

-As part of the course that complements the internship, students are required to write an internship blog with a minimum of 10 weekly entries (8 for summer), a final paper, and a 2 page Engaged Learning paper.
+As part of the course that complements the internship, students are required to write an internship blog with a minimum of 10 weekly entries, a final paper, and a 2 page Engaged Learning paper.
 An in-class presentation of the experience completes the list of assignments.

 No, a previous experience is not a requirement even though it could be useful in order to reflect the cultural differences between Italy and the US.